 A bicoastal conductor with Old World sensibilities.

-He is the Music Director of the Queens Symphony Orchestra in New York, a position he has held since 2017.
+Majkut is also the Music Director of the Queens Symphony Orchestra in New York, a position he has held since 2017.
 Performing in a variety of ethnically diverse communities, QSO’s programming reflects the distinct nature of Queens’s neighborhoods.
-QSO has quickly gained popularity in the dynamic borough of 2.35 million people, the orchestra plays in small halls for several hundred people but also for an audience of 16,000 at its 4th of July concerts.
+QSO has quickly gained popularity with Majkut at its helm.
+Serving the borough of 2.35 million people, the orchestra plays in small halls for several hundred people but also for an audience of 16,000 at its 4th of July concerts.
 QSO is the only professional symphony orchestra in New York that does not reside in Manhattan.